Stanfield Wells: 1911 season

 In 1911, Michigan was 5–1–2 and Wells started four games at right end and three games at right halfback.

 Speaking in 1964, Wells recalled the words of his old coach: "I have heard my old coach at Ann Arbor, Fielding H. Yost say it a dozen times.
 Give him 11 men, big or little, short or tall, thin or fat, and if every last one of them could and would block and tackle, he would guarantee to go out and beat any time in the country, every Saturday afternoon for an entire season."

-Later years
+Later life

 In 1914, Wells published a chapter in "The Book of Athletics" providing details and advice on playing the end position in football.

 A 1964 article in the Massillon, Ohio newspaper reported that Wells played professional football in the years after graduating from Michigan, but records of professional football in the 1910s are hard to verify.

 Wells later became a successful executive with a life and casualty insurance company in Nashville, Tennessee.
 In 1964, Wells was retired with homes in Sun City, Arizona and a summer home in Cedarville, Michigan.